wwd9135/wwd9135/README.md

 #### Currently

-Working towards AZ-500, and spending most of my learning time on Azure-native detection and attack-surface analysis.
+Spending most of my learning time on Azure-native detection and attack-surface analysis.
 A fair amount of what is here is still in progress, so it sits somewhere between a finished portfolio and a set of working notes.

 Python · PowerShell · KQL · Sigma · Sentinel · Defender · Azure · MITRE ATT&CK
+Certifications: Security+ · CCNA · SC-200 · AZ-500 in progress

 Newcastle / Exeter · [LinkedIn](https://www.linkedin.com/in/william-richardson-379ab328b/) · willrichardson20025@gmail.com